-From July 1, 2022 the Company operates defined pension contribution plans in Norway.
+From July 1, 2022, the Company operates defined pension contribution plans in Norway.
 The defined pension contribution plans require the Company to pay premiums to a private administrative pension plan on a mandatory basis.
 The Company has no further obligations once these premiums are paid.
 The premiums are accounted for as personnel expenses as soon as they are incurred.
 Defined contribution plan in Norway complies with local Pension legislation.

-General and administrative expenses
+6. General and administrative expenses

 Specification general admin. expenses

-2023 2022
+2024 2023

 (In thousands of USD)

-Office accommodation (33) (21)
+Office accommodation (31) (33)

-Repair and maintenance (4) -
+Repair and maintenance - (4)

-Travel cost (130) (11)
+Travel cost (106) (130)

-Consultancy fee and external personnel (149) (361)
+Consultancy fee and external personnel (187) (149)

-Listing cost (37) (27)
+Listing cost (41) (37)

-Insurance (104) (29)
+Insurance (61) (104)

-Other operational cost (44) (31)
+Other operational cost (93) (44)

-Total (500) (480)
+Total (519) (500)

-The statutory audit fee for the 2023 audit of ADS Maritime Holding Plc and subsidiaries to RSM Cyprus Ltd and RSM Norway AS is approx. USD 41 146 plus VAT (2022: USD 17 000 plus VAT).
-In addition, a fee for tax services provided of approx. USD 2 044 plus VAT is charged for 2023.
+The statutory audit fee for the 2024 audit of ADS Maritime Holding Plc and subsidiaries to RSM Cyprus Ltd and RSM Norway AS is approx. USD 55k plus VAT (2023: USD 41k plus VAT).
+The audit fee in 2024, includes a USD 5k under provision of previous year.